-Shin Hayata was a member of the Science Patrol, until one night, he was distracted while flying his plane by a red sphere in the air.
-Hayata crashed and died, the red sphere turned out to be a the ship of a giant alien being who had red and silver skin, this being came from the M78 Nebula.
-The being thought that it was his fault that Hayata had died, so he gave his life to him, and they both became one person.
-Every time that danger came near, Hayata transformed into Ultraman to fight the evil, and protect Earth.
+Shin Hayata was a member of the Science Patrol (a team fights monsters from outer space with high technology equipments).
+One night, he was distracted by a red sphere floating in the air while flying his plane.
+Hayata accidentally crashed on the sphere and died, the red sphere turned out to be the ship of a giant alien with red and silver skin.
+This being is Ultraman from Nebula M78, he thought Hayata‘s death was his fault, so he gave his life and a device called Beta Capsule to him, and they merged into one person.
+Normally Hayata maintained his human form, when every time that danger came near, Hayata transformed into Ultraman by clicking the button on Beta Capsule to fight the evil, and protect Earth.

-In the series, the year is 1993 (it was actually 1963) and at this time Earth is constantly being attacked by evil alien creatures, and the Science Patrol is the only force capable of fighting the monsters from outer space, but sometimes they aren't enough against the creatures.
+In the series, the year is 1993 (it was also claimed as 1963 in later sequels, can be considered as a plot conflict) and at this time Earth is constantly being attacked by evil alien creatures, and the Science Patrol is the only force capable of fighting the monsters from outer space, but sometimes they aren't enough against the creatures.
 That's when Hayata comes in and turns into the giant hero, Ultraman.

 This list covers powers used in and outside the series